ubports/docs.ubports.com/userguide/advanceduse/index.rst

 Advanced use
 ============

-In this section you will find advanced tasks power users can perform on their UBports devices.
+In this section you will find advanced tasks power users can perform on their Ubuntu Touch devices.

 .. note::
     Some of these guides involve making your system image writable, which may break OTA updates.
-    The guides may also reduce the overall security of your UBports device.
+    The guides may also reduce the overall security of your Ubuntu Touch device.
     Please consider ramifications beforehand.

 .. toctree::